Name of the recipe.

 - operator: write.write_cube_to_nc

 The below code block shows how you can nest operators multiple levels deep.
-For details of the specific operators involved, and the arguments that can take, see the CSET Operators page.
+For details of the specific operators involved, and the arguments that they can take, see the CSET Operators page.

 - operator: filters.filter_cubes